microsoft/aroworkshop/_entries/03-03 logging.md

 pod/shifty-microservice-86b4c6f559-p594d
 ```

 So the pod name in this case is **shifty-frontend-679cb85695-5cn7x**.
-Then run `oc get logs shifty-frontend-679cb85695-5cn7x` and you should see your messages:
+Then run `oc logs shifty-frontend-679cb85695-5cn7x` and you should see your messages:

 ```
 [okashi@ok-vm Shifty]# oc logs shifty-frontend-679cb85695-5cn7x